kitsune-soc/kitsune/SECURITY.md

 > Please **DO NOT** report security vulnerabilities via the public issue tracker

 To report a vulnerability, please navigate to the [Advisories page](https://github.com/kitsune-soc/kitsune/security/advisories) and click on "Report a vulnerability".
-You will then be taken to a form where you can file the report in form of an advisory draft.
+You will then be taken to a form where you can file the report.

 Please include as much information as possible in your report: